The Fundamental Theorem of Calculus for Lebesgue-Stieltjes integrals involving non-monotonic derivators: Generalized Fundamental Theorem of Calculus

 In particular, for $E=[a,t)$, with $t\in [a,b]$, we obtain

-Hence, using Theorem~\ref{lem:f in L1g yields F'g=f}, we conclude that $F_g'=f$ $|\mu_g|$-a.e. in $[a,b]$. \end{proof} The following result strengthens the conclusion of Theorem~\ref{lem:f in L1g yields F'g=f} under stronger regularity conditions, even in the context of monotonic derivators.
+Hence, using Theorem~\ref{lem:f in L1g yields F'g=f}, we conclude that $F_g'=f$ $|\mu_g|$\--a.e. in $[a,b]$. \end{proof} The following result strengthens the conclusion of Theorem~\ref{lem:f in L1g yields F'g=f} under stronger regularity conditions, even in the context of monotonic derivators.
 It allows the computation of the Stieltjes derivative at each point, based on the revised definition of the Stieltjes derivative through the notation $t^*$ in~\eqref{eq:notation of t^*}.
 Additionally, classical literature, such as in~\cite[Proposition~A.2.8(iv)]{AL}, asserts that a primitive~$F$ of a continuous function~$f$ is always differentiable, and $F'=f$ holds everywhere.
-In the context of locally bounded derivators, interestingly, we find that the Stieltjes analogous version necessitates the introduction of an additional assumption---one that is always satisfied in the monotonic case and, in particular, holds in the classical setting. \begin{thm} Let us define the function $\varphi:[a,b]\to{\mathbb R}$ by
+In the context of derivators of bounded variation, interestingly, we find that the Stieltjes analogous version necessitates the introduction of an additional assumption\---one that is always satisfied in the monotonic case and, in particular, holds in the classical setting. \begin{thm} Let $g\in \operatorname{BV}^{\operatorname{lc}}([a,b],{\mathbb R})$ be such that $b\notin N_g^+$.
+Let us define the function $\varphi:[a,b]\to{\mathbb R}$ by